-The iShares Trust and the iShares U.S. ETF Trust (each, a "Trust") are each a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), consisting of several investment portfolios.
+The iShares Trust (the "Trust") is a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), consisting of several investment portfolios.
 This circular relates only to the Funds listed above (each, a "Fund" and together, the "Funds").
-BlackRock Fund Advisors ("BFA" or the "Adviser"), serves as investment adviser of each of the Funds.
+The shares of the Fund are referred to herein as "Shares."
+BlackRock Fund Advisors ("BFA" or the "Advisor") is the investment adviser to the Funds.